Convict era of Western Australia: Agitation for convicts

 When the reports of the Council's debates on the introduction of convicts arrived in Britain in early 1848, the British government took great interest in them.
 By this time, the only British colonies still willing to accept convicts were Canada and Van Diemen's Land, and these only under protest.
 A tentative attempt to institute a penal system within England had caused a public outcry, and had been suspended.
 With nowhere to send its convicts, the numbers in British jails had increased until the situation had become urgent.

 In July 1848, Charles Fitzgerald was appointed Governor of Western Australia.
 The issue of convicts was almost certainly discussed with Fitzgerald before he departed for Western Australia, and it is probable that he was instructed to promote convictism, as he took a strongly pro-convict stance throughout his governorship.
 On his arrival in Western Australia in August 1848, he presented the Colonial Office's reply to Western Australia's request.
 Britain had refused to send convicts for a fixed term, but offered to send out first offenders in the final years of their terms.
 This was readily agreed to by the original petitioners, and also attracted some wider public support.

 Implicit in Britain's offer was the understanding that the Swan River Colony would not become a regular penal settlement, in which Britain retained responsibility for managing and funding the penal system.
 Rather, it would take full responsibility for the convicts that it accepted.
 In February 1849, a public meeting was held to discuss the issue, from which a majority view emerged in support of an alternative proposal put forward by Lionel Samson.
 Samson argued that the colony needed both labour and capital, and pointed out that under Britain's proposal the colony would effectively become a penal colony but would not receive the usual investment of capital from Britain.
 In March, Fitzgerald was able to tell the Colonial Office:

-Settlers deprecate receiving only exiles or ticket-of-leave men because labour without capital can do them no good and their conclusion therefore is to request that the colony may be created into a regular Penal Settlement in the hope of a large consequent expenditure.
+[Settlers] deprecate [...] receiving only Exiles or Ticket-of-leave men because Labour without Capital can do them no good and their conclusion therefore is to request that the Colony may be erected into a regular Penal settlement in the hope of a large consequent Expenditure.

 Fitzgerald's message was received by the Colonial Office in July 1849.
 By that time, the Colonial Office had already acted to formally constitute Western Australia as a penal settlement.
 After receiving Fitzgerald's missive, the Colonial Office decided to send out about 100 convicts under the conditions of the original proposal.
 When news of this reached the Swan River Colony, the colonists protested that the original proposal was never agreed to by the majority of settlers.
 They demanded that the British Government either agree to fund the colony's convict establishment, or cancel altogether their plans to send convicts.
 Eventually the British Government agreed to the colonists' demands for funding, but since the expenditure was not warranted for only 100 convicts, it was decided to greatly increase the number of convicts sent.